 Applicants with degrees from outside the United States must upload detailed official mark sheets (front and back) and official documentation showing degree earned.
 It is encouraged to include the grading scale/scheme used if not already listed on the transcript.
 All documents must be in English, and be the official translation from the institution in which the degree(s) was earned.

 The personal statement section consists of multiple short answer responses.
 In total, applicants should submit 3 short answers from the list provided.
 The first question will address ‘Why Bothell’, and the second and third questions are chosen from the 5 question prompts below.
 Each answer should be between 100 – 300 words.

 Answers should reflect thoughtful consideration of the questions.
-Applicants are encouraged to view the Computing & Software System Division mission and goals, as well as the School of STEM mission and goals for inspiration.
+Applicants are encouraged to view the School of STEM mission and goals for inspiration.

 *Question 1.
 Why is UW Bothell and this program the best place for you to pursue your interests?